LivClaraVictoria/PAI_2024/exercises/exercise0/README.md

 $$H(P,Q) = \sqrt{\frac{1}{2} \sum_{i=1}^3 (\sqrt{P_i} - \sqrt{q_i})^2}$$

-between your posterior Q and the correct posterior P. The score of your submission is the average of 1−H(P,Q) across the 50 datasets.
+between your posterior $Q$ and the correct posterior $P$.
+You can calculate a score by taking the average of $1−H(P,Q)$ across the 50 datasets.
 If your implementation is correct, you should get a score close to 1.0.
-You pass this task with a score > 0.98.